 Federal Employers’ Liability Act (FELA)

-In 1908, congress passed the Federal Employers Liability Act (FELA) to give railroad workers who are injured on the job a means of legal recourse and protective rights.
-Under FELA, injured railroad employees can file complaints directly against the company if they can prove negligence in causing the injury.
+In 1908, congress passed the Federal Employers Liability Act, or FELA, in order to give railroad workers who are injured on the job a means of legal recourse and protective rights.
+Under FELA, injured railroad employees can file railroad lawsuits directly against their employers if they can prove negligence in causing the injury.

-- Fail to perform frequent inspections and maintenance
+- Fail to perform frequent inspections and maintenance, or